 The Ngatokimatawhaorua, one of the world’s largest Māori ceremonial waka (war canoe), sits on the grounds at Waitangi.
-The 70-year-old waka was refurbished and relaunched for the 2010 celebrations.
+The 70-year-old waka was refurbished and relaunched for the 170th celebrations in 2010.

 Each February, Ngatokimatawhaorua must be prepared for its Waitangi Day outing prior to the big event.
 Made from massive trunks of New Zealand’s giant kauri trees, the gigantic waka - which weighs an incredible six tonne when dry - must first be moved by human force across the Treaty grounds and down to the sea.
 It is then moored in the water for up to two days allowing the wood to swell and become airtight, thus doubling the weight.